-The southwest section of the thila features numerous coral outcrops, caves and crevices; A large rock formation separated from the reef by a narrow, sandy channel on the northwest side drops steeply from 15 to 24 metres where you will find a large cave with a chimney swim-through leading back up to the top of the rock.
+The southwest section of the thila features numerous coral outcrops, caves and crevices; on the northwest side, a large rock formation separated from the reef by a narrow, sandy channel drops steeply from 15 to 24 metres where there is a large cave with a chimney swim-through leading back up to the top of the rock.
 Marine life includes sharks, eagle rays, stingrays as well as large schools of pelagic and reef fish.